-Laurie J. Lemke was elected Gaines Charter Township Treasurer in November 2008.
-She is the official township banker.
-Laurie prints and mails the tax bills and collects the summer and winter property tax payments.
-She in turn disburses these funds to the taxing authorities listed on each tax bill.
+Laurie J. Lemke, your Gaines Charter Township Treasurer, was first elected in 2008.
+The Township Treasurer prints and mails your annual tax bills and collects your tax payments.
+She in turn disburses these funds to the taxing authorities listed on your tax bill.

 Laurie Lemke, MiCPT, CPFA

 Property Tax Information

 Property taxes are based on the taxable value of a property multiplied by the millage rates set by the various taxing units.